-XIII.
+XI.
 EXPENSES/JURY DUTY

-- A. Expenses: Employees who use their own motor vehicle in the performance of their duties shall be reimbursed at the prevailing mileage rate established annually by the Internal Revenue Service.
-Other travel related expenses (tolls, parking, etc.) shall be reimbursed upon production of a receipt for said expenses, signed by the employee's immediate supervisor.
-Meals will be reimbursed at a rate not to exceed \$25 per meal, unless prior approval was obtained by the Town Manager. - B. Jury Duty: The Town Manager must be notified as soon as an employee receives a summons for jury duty.
+- A. Expenses: Employees who use their own motor vehicle in the performance of their duties shall be reimbursed at the prevailing state mileage rate.
+Other travel related expenses (tolls, parking, etc...) shall be reimbursed upon production of a receipt for said expenses, signed by the employee's immediate supervisor. - B. Jury Duty: The Town Administrator must be notified as soon as an employee receives a summons for jury duty.
 Upon conclusion of jury service, a certificate from the Clerk of Court verifying the dates of service must be obtained.
-The Town shall pay an employee their normal pay.
+The Town shall pay an employee his or her normal pay.
 Remuneration received from the court must be turned over to the town; minus mileage reimbursement.
-The employee must report to work on days (or partial days) when service is not required by the court or when excused early. - C. Court Subpoenas: The Town Manager must be notified as soon as an employee receives a summons to testify in court.
-Upon conclusion of service, a certificate from the Clerk of Court verifying the dates required must be obtained.
-The Town shall pay an employee their normal pay.
 The employee must report to work on days (or partial days) when service is not required by the court or when excused early.

-XIV.
+XII.
 SAFETY